Bukkur

 Bukkur, Bakhar or Bhakkar is a historical city and an Island fort situated between Rohri and Sukkur in the Sindh province of Pakistan.
 Bhakkar is also known as "Old Sukkur".

 Features

 The island is a limestone rock, oval in shape, 800 yd long by 300 yd wide, and about 25 ft in height.

 The entirety of the island lies within the fort, as the fortification wall encircles the outer perimeter, bordering the Indus River on all sides.
-Portions of the fortification wall still stand at various points.
+Portions of the fortification wall still stand.
 Several bastions, some of semi-circular and elliptical design, are evident, along with gates of varying sizes, though many of these are now obstructed with rubble stones.
 The presence of a railway line divides the island into two sections.
-Throughout its history, the island and fort have exchanged hands numerous times.
+Throughout their history, the island and fort have exchanged hands numerous times.

 History and significance

 The origins of the name "Bakhar" remain uncertain.
 Historical texts such as the Tuhfat al-Kiram suggest that the town did not exist during the Dahir's era nor is its name mentioned in the early Muslim period.
 However, references to a place called "Baghrur Fort" are found in the Chach Nama, where it is noted that Muhammad bin Qasim encountered this fort during his strategic campaigns.
 This fort, situated on the opposite side of the Indus River and belonging to Raja Dahir, was administered from the capital city of Aror.

 Dr. Nabi Bakhsh suggests that the ancient name "Baghrur Fort" evolved into "Bakhar Fort," located on a mid-river island.
 Just as the capital city of Aror was named "City on the Rud" during the Sassanid Persia's political dominance, the town founded on the river was named "Baghrur," signifying a gift of the god "Bagh."
 It appears that during this period, the northern Deltaic Apex was situated northeast of Rohri-Sukkur, with a smaller channel passing through Aror and the main trunk-river flowing between Bakhar island and the hilly formation north of Sukkur city.
 The main course of the Indus separated the twin cities of Arur and Baghrur, hindering Muhammad bin Qasim's conquest of the Baghrur Fort.

 According to historical accounts, the origins of Bakhar fort are traced back to the Arab period.
 The Tarikh-e-Lubb-e-Sindh suggests that its construction date can be inferred from 'Bala Hisar,' indicating a construction period around 944-45 A.D.
 Some sources mention that during the reign of Caliph Harun al-Rashid, the fort underwent reconstruction and was renamed "Farishtah".
 However, Mirza Qaleech Baig claims that Farishtah was founded by Shaikh Abu Turab around 787 A.D.
 None of these claims are supported by contemporary historical evidence.